 Internal Alignment for Growth

 Opportunities exist all around, but your ability to capture them depends on internal preparedness.
 Growth initiatives will require new skills, refined processes, and supportive leadership.
+It also helps to run a personal SWOT analysis for key decision-makers.
+By aligning your own strengths and weaknesses with your business’s needs, you can more accurately identify which opportunities to pursue first and how to tackle them most effectively.

 Personal SWOT Analysis for Leadership